 When Coyne left the internet startup in 2012, however, it was still losing money.
 She got $5,000 for her shares in Dispatch because Dispatch wasn’t worth much on paper at that time.

 Everything changed in 2014 after Rogoff bought the Daily News from The McClatchy Company for $34 million in what was in significant part a real-estate deal.

 While negotiating with McClatchy, Rogoff had made arrrangements to sell the 120,000-square-foot Daily News building on 5.3 acres of land at Northway Drive to GCI, Inc., the state’s largest telecommunications company.
-The real estate deal was worth $14 to $15 million, which established the actual value of the newly purchased ADN at around $19 to $20 million.
+The real estate deal was worth $15 million, which established the actual value of the newly purchased ADN at around $19 million.

 Hopfinger sold his 5 percent interest to Rogoff for about 5 percent of the value of the new company, about $1 million.
 At the time, he and Rogoff were more partners and friends than employer and employee.
 She was an honored guest at his wedding in Santa Fe only about a year ago.

 As friends, they drew up a Dispatch sales agreement on a napkin as they had done when Rogoff first bought controlling interest in AlaskaDispatch.com from Hopfinger and Coyne.

 The napkin said, “I agree to pay Tony $100K at end of each calendar year (beginning ’14) for 10 years.”
 It was signed “Alice Rogoff” and dated 4/18/14.